BlameTroi/txblibs/README.txt

 is expected to be a pointer to some client managed data.

 Threading
 ---------

 I added threading support before I had a clear need for it.
-I'm in the process of removing it.
+I've since removed it.

 Error Handling and Reporting